RemyPaulJr/notes/README.md

 - Keep Github up to date.
 - Keep website up to date with projects and some information from my Github as blog posts.
 - VIM
-- Update Github and website to remy p
+- Update Github and website to remy paul, for betting SEO having my government name present in search results.